-8.11 Cryptographic operation: AES operation (FCS\COP.1 [AES])
+8.11 Cryptographic operation: AES operation (FCS\COP.1 [AES]) only if AES

-- The AES accelerator provides the following standard AES cryptographic operations for key sizes of 128, 192 and 256 bits, conformant to FIPS PUB 197 with intrinsic counter-measures against attacks:
+- 260 If AES is active, the AES accelerator provides the following standard AES cryptographic operations for key sizes of 128, 192 and 256 bits, conformant to FIPS PUB 197 with intrinsic counter-measures against attacks: - cipher, - inverse cipher. - 261 The AES accelerator can operate in Electronic Code Book (ECB) and Cipher Block Chaining (CBC) mode.

-- · randomize,

-- key expansion,

-- · cipher,

-- · inverse cipher.